amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

 python main.py
 ```

-### Training Notes
+### Notes

 - **Positional Embeddings**: In GPT-2, positional embeddings are trained from scratch like other parameters.
+- **Bias**: GPT 2 uses no bias for the final projection.
 - **Architecture**: GPT-2 is a decoder-only transformer and uses no bias for the final projection.
 - **Normalization**: In GPT-2, normalization is applied before the attention mechanism.
 - **GELU Activation**: GPT-2 uses the tanh approximation for the GELU activation function.
-- **Attention Masking**: Use `att.masked_fill` for attention masking.
 - **Weight Initialization**: Proper weight initialization is crucial.
-For example, the embedding layers should not be initialized with a uniform distribution.
+For example, the embedding layers are better be initialized with a uniform distribution.
 ## Configuration

 The model and training configurations are defined in the [`config.py`](config.py) file.
 You can adjust the hyperparameters and other settings as needed.